Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction: SAFE HUMAN-AWARE MOTION GENERATION

 \subsection{Risk Matrix Identification}

-We obtain the risk matrix for IMO by calculating the relative frequency of IMO within the experiment.
-For this calculation, we exclude the first trial where the robot approaches the participants, based on the exploratory result of the number of S-S cues identified in the different trials which is shown in Fig. \ref{fig:dist_cues}.
-From the significantly higher number of S-S cues on the first trial, we conclude that the participant does not expect the first robot approach motion at all, but is aware of the subsequent approaches.
+We summarize our experimental results in a risk matrix, which maps the human-robot distance and velocity to a probability of IMO; see Fig.~\ref{fig:s_curve}.
+In our experiments, we observed a significantly higher number of S-S cues in the first approach compared to the following ones; see Fig. \ref{fig:dist_cues}.
+From this, we conclude that the participants do not expect the first robot approach motion but are aware of the subsequent approaches, i.e., there is a change in situational awareness.
+Therefore, we exclude the results of the first approach from the calculation of the risk matrix.

-The experimental results are assembled in a risk matrix, which maps the human-robot distance and velocity to a probability of IMO; see Fig.~\ref{fig:s_curve}.
-In the illustrated risk matrix, the probability of IMO is listed for a) constant velocity (\SI{0.25}{m/s}) and variable distance (horizontal entries) and b), variable distance and variable robot velocity (diagonal entries).
-It is notable that the IMO probability decreases at $d_\mathrm{h} =$ \SI{0.10}{m} which most likely results from the low number of participants.
-From the risk matrix, we can deduce an expectation curve for a certain threshold $q_r$ in terms of IMO probability.
+In the risk matrix illustrated in Fig. \ref{fig:dist_cues}, the IMO probability is listed for the two experimental sets, i.e., a) constant velocity (\SI{0.25}{m/s}) and variable distance (horizontal entries) and b), variable distance and variable robot velocity (diagonal entries).
+Notably, the IMO probability decreases below $d_\mathrm{h} =$ \SI{0.10}{m}, which most likely results from the low number of participants.
+From the risk matrix, we can deduce an \emph{expectation curve} for a certain threshold $q_r$ in terms of IMO probability.
 With this expectation curve, we can determine the maximum robot velocity that can be commanded while satisfying the IMO constraint.
-Two exemplary expectation curves\footnote{In this paper, the expectation curves are linear for the sake of simplicity.
-It is possible that they have other shapes.} for $q_r = $ \num{0.3} and \num{0.15} are illustrated in Fig.~\ref{fig:s_curve}.
+Two exemplary expectation curves\footnote{In this letter, the expectation curves are linear for the sake of simplicity.
+However, in general, they may have another, e.g., exponential, shape.} for $q_r = $ \num{0.3} (\SI{30}{\%}) and \num{0.15} (\SI{15}{\%}) are illustrated in Fig.~\ref{fig:s_curve}.